intuition-dev/intuDocs/meta-website/10_Pillars.md

 designer that knows CSS.
 In any event, an individual contributor must know how to work with designers, while possessing polyglot skills in more than one SASS framework.
-NIH is poor productivity; it is better to leverage a documented framework or two.
+NIH is poor productivity; it is better to leverage a documented CSS framework.

 **Pillar 5: Learn Quickly**